 Encourage the establishment of venture capital and funds to promote the creation of start-ups working in the field of ICTs.

 Investigate crowd-funding and alternative funding mechanisms.

+Ensure translation of legal and regulatory documents affecting the interests of potential foreign investors into the UN official languages and their publication in Internet.

 Stimulating the adoption of new and existing ICT services and applications